-We are proud to announce HyperDex 1.1, the next generation NoSQL data store that provides ACID transactions, fault-tolerance, and high-performance.
-Some key features of HyperDex are:
+We are proud to announce HyperDex 1.4, the next generation NoSQL data store that provides ACID transactions, schema-less documents, fault-tolerance, and high-performance.
+This release brings the following changes and improvements:

-HyperDex runs on 64-bit Linux (Ubuntu, Debian, Fedora, Centos) and OS X. Binary packages for Debian 7, Ubuntu 12.04-13.10, Fedora 18-19, and CentOS 6 are available, as well as source tarballs for other Linux platforms.
+HyperDex runs on 64-bit Linux (Ubuntu, Debian, Fedora, Centos) and OS X. Binary packages for Debian 7, Ubuntu 12.04,14.04, Fedora 19-20, and CentOS 6 are available, as well as source tarballs for other Linux platforms.

 This release provides bindings for C, C++, Python, Node.js, Java, Ruby, and Go.

 An evaluation version of Warp, and Warp bindings for Python, Java, and Ruby are available in the HyperDex repository.
 Install the "hyperdex-warp" package in your package manager to switch from HyperDex to Warp and test out the evaluation version.